Last Updated: April 28, 2020

 You can find more information about Amazon-Processed Purchases and donations in our Alexa and Alexa Device FAQs, including applicable terms, return and refund policies, and how to cancel subscriptions.

 1.5 Automatic Voice Recognition & Voice Profiles.
 Alexa can automatically recognize the voices of users in your household over time to improve personalization of certain Alexa features.
 You can also create a voice profile, so Alexa can call you by name and do more to personalize your experience.
 When Alexa recognizes your voice automatically, or when you create a voice profile, Alexa uses recordings of your voice to create an acoustic model of your voice characteristics.
-You can turn off automatic voice recognition or delete any voice profile you’ve created.
+If Alexa recognizes your voice when you are using a third-party skill, that skill may receive a numeric identifier that allows it to distinguish you from other users in your household to better personalize your experience.
+You can turn off automatic voice recognition, turn off personalization of third-party skills based on recognized voices, or delete any voice profile you’ve created.
 Learn more about voice profiles.

 2. Third Party Services; Third Party Products.